lennym/build-monitor/README.md

 ## To use:

-Click this button to deploy an instance to
+Click this button to deploy an instance to Heroku

 [![](./assets/deploy-button.svg)](https://heroku.com/deploy?template=https://github.com/lennym/build-monitor/tree/master)

-Set the following config variables in your heroku app configuration:
+Set the following config variables in your Heroku app configuration:

 * `GITHUB_TEAM` - the github team you want a build monitor for
 * `GITHUB_TOKEN` - a github access token that has access to the repos